okfde/old.okfn.de/blog/_posts/2015/2015-07-20-Stellenausschreibung-Open-Budgets.markdown

 ---

-###  Junior Researcher/Journalist with a strong technical background (product owner) in the H2020 EU Project: OpenBudgets.EU.
+###  Junior Researcher/Journalist with a strong technical background (Product Owner) in the H2020 EU Project: OpenBudgets.EU.

-Part-Time (50%) limited term: 14 months.
-Salary: depending on Experience
+* Part-Time (50%) limited term: 14 months
+* Salary: depending on experience
-Start: asap
+* Start: asap
-Application deadline: 10 August 2015
+* Application deadline: 10 August 2015

 The Open Knowledge Foundation Germany is one of the leading NGOs in the field of Open Knowledge, Open Data and Transparency in Germany.
 We support the Open Data community in Germany,  run innovative projects such as OffenerHaushalt, CodeforGermany and Jugend hackt, and provide expertise to users and providers of open data, in the government, civil society, and media.
 We are now hiring for one of the H2020 EU projects: OpenBudgets.EU.